-Delhi flooding: Over 23,000 evacuated as Yamuna continues to flow above danger mark
+Watch: Many parts of Delhi remain flooded as Yamuna flows above danger mark

 Many buses and trucks were stranded due to the ban on the entry of heavy goods vehicles engaged in non-essential services.
 The Sarai Kale Khan area witnessed heavy traffic congestion as vehicles were diverted due to waterlogging.

+The authorities in Delhi have evacuated 23,692 persons from areas along the Yamuna river amid flooding in several parts of the national capital, ANI reported.
 The Delhi government said that 21,092 persons are currently staying in tents and shelters.
-On Thursday, 12 teams of the National Disaster Response Force rescued 1,022 persons, according to ANI.
+On Thursday, 12 teams of the National Disaster Response Force rescued 1,022 persons.

-The national capital is also facing a drinking water shortage after the Delhi government ordered a 25% water supply cut.
+The national capital is facing a drinking water shortage after the Delhi government ordered a 25% water supply cut.
 This was after three water treatment plants – Wazirabad, Chandrawal and Okhla – were shut because of the rising level of the Yamuna.

-Chief Minister Arvind Kejriwal urged citizens in flood-hit areas not to leave their homes unless necessary.
+Kejriwal urged citizens in flood-hit areas not to leave their homes unless necessary.
 He said that all non-essential government officials are working from home, and private offices have also been advised to allow employees to work from home.

 On Thursday, Delhi Water Minister Saurabh Bharadwaj said that “uncontrolled volumes of water” was being released into the Yamuna from the Hathnikund barrage in Haryana’s Yamunanagar, which was causing the flooding.
 He urged the Centre to intervene in the matter.